WATERSPOUTT project coordinator wins the UNESCO-Equatorial Guinea International Prize for Research in the Life Sciences

-WATERSPOUTT are excited to release pictures of our first prototype harvested rainwater solar reactor which has just been assembled in Plataforma Solar de Alméria.
+WATERSPOUTT are excited to announce that our first prototype harvested rainwater solar reactor has just been assembled in Plataforma Solar de Alméria.
 While the final prototype design will be much simpler, the intention is that the solar reactor will produce at least 100 L of treated water per day.

 The Irish man who uses the sun to make drinking water safer via The Irish Times.

 Water is essential for life.
 Not only does it connect every aspect of life, it’s a fundamental human need.
 Every person requires at least 20-50 liters of clean, safe water daily for drinking, cleaning, cooking and more.